Food Calorie Calculator – How Many Calories in a Serving?

 Most people are bad at estimating how many calories they eat per day.
 In fact, if you had to guess, it’s not unusual to be 50% or more off the true value.
 A person could think they were eating 1,500 calories per day, when reality could be more like 2,200 calories.

 To make the most of CICO, we recommend tracking exactly what you eat and drink.
-You can do this manually using our online food calorie calculator, but you may find it easier to use the Gym Geek Calorie Tracker app.
-Our app makes it easy to track your calories by scanning barcodes, searching for items or in a single tap using our Quick Track tool.
+You can do this manually using our online food calorie calculator, but you may find it easier to use the Gym Geek Calorie Counter app.
+Our app makes it easy to count your calories by scanning barcodes, searching for items or in a single tap using our Quick Track tool.

 Written by